Drying polyurethane can feel like watching paint dry—slow and frustrating. But it doesn’t have to be.

 At this point, you can apply the second coat (after light sanding, of course), apply the third coat and then repeat the subsequent finishing processes.
 How well you sand the wood may also affect the drying time, especially if it was previously finished.

-9. The Formula of the Finish
+9. The formula of the finish

 Finally, the most important factor determining the polyurethane’s drying and curing process is the product you are using.

-• Fast-drying variants of oil-based polyurethane dry in a third or even a sixth of the cure time, it takes regular oil-based finishes.
+- Fast-drying variants of oil-based polyurethane dry in a third or even a sixth of the cure time, it takes regular oil-based finishes.

-• Fast-drying formulae with water-based polyurethane tends to be half the time.
+- Fast-drying formulae with water-based polyurethane tends to be half the time.

 While the speedy alternatives have pros and cons, this is a significant advantage to consider when planning your next project.

-How to Speed Up Polyurethane Drying Time?
+Tips to Speed Up Poly Dry Time?

-• Applying thin layers
+Apply thin layers

-• Preparing the surface properly before application
+Prepare the surface properly

 If you use a fast-drying alternative, don’t attempt to speed up the drying time unless the polyurethane won’t dry as advertised and expected.
 Otherwise, you might just ruin the first coat and have to start all over.

-Drying time between Poly coats1 day6 hoursDon’t wear shoes nor allow pets
+Drying time between Poly coats | 1 day | 6 hours | Don’t wear shoes nor allow pets |

-Keep away rugs or mats for14 days 14 daysSweep lightly
+Keep away rugs or mats for | 14 days | 14 days | Sweep lightly |

-About 4 hours.
-After this, you may walk on the floor with socks.
-Within three days, you can start moving furniture back on it.
 However, water-based polyurethane may take up to 21 days to fully cure.
 Allow sufficient drying time before walking on or placing furniture on the floors to avoid any potential damage to the finish.

 If you’re finishing your stair treads and railing, here are some of the best polyurethane for stairs that I recommend.